Mishiranu/Dashchan/README.md

 # Dashchan

-Dashchan is imageboard client for Android.
+Dashchan is imageboards client for Android.

 This repository is designed to store Dashchan updating data.